-2014 Corporate Social Responsibility (CSR) Initiatives
+2015 Corporate Social Responsibility (CSR) Initiatives

-Sembcorp Salalah has also been involved with various social and community welfare initiatives in collaboration with government departments and non-governmental organisations.
-These initiatives include sponsorship of the road traffic safety campaign in Oman, assistance and support to handicapped children and the less privileged, and offering an internship programme to the top performing students in local schools and colleges.
+Sembcorp Salalah has also been involved with various social and community welfare initiatives in collaboration with government departments and nongovernmental organisations.
+These initiatives include sponsorship of the road traffic safety campaign in Oman, assistance and support to handicapped children and the less privileged, and offering an internship programme to the top students in local schools and colleges.

 In January 2014 the Company also entered into a five year Memorandum of Understanding with the Wali Mirbat to provide RO 32,000 per year for 5 years (total RO 160,000) in support of CSR-related projects in the Mirbat area.
-The Company has spent RO 32,000 during the year to improve the schools in Mirbat and Tawi Attair areas.
+During 2015, the Company spent RO 31,160 during the year to improve the schools in Mirbat and Tawi Attair areas.